sscapicchio/ExampleWcf/README.md

 Obviously this would not be appropriate for a real-life situation.
 I was just trying to learn basic concepts.
 I would be happy to discuss the tradeoffs I made as wells as the concepts I found available.

+To Run:
+1. Make sure VS2012 is opened in Admin mode (right click on VS2012 and run as admin).
+2. Build solution.
+3. Set 'ExampleWcfHost' as startup project.
+4. Run without debugging (ctrl-f5)
+5. Set 'ExampleWcfClient' as startup project.
+6. Run with or without debugging (f5 or ctrl-f5).
+If you run with debugging you will get warnings that the host will not allow you to step into code.

+To change locations:

+Both projects contain a config that will override the default locations.
+The most interesting would be to run the client from a different PC.
+In this case change the endpoint address from 'localhost' to the IP address that ExampleWcfHost is running.

+Config file is:
+>> ExampleWcfClient.exe.config